Hunters find trash bag of newborn puppies stashed in bush

-CAROLINE COUNTY, Va.
-(WRIC) – Authorities are searching for the person responsible for stashing six newborn puppies in a trash bag and dumping it in a wooded area in Caroline County, Virginia.
+Authorities are searching for the person responsible for stashing six newborn puppies in a trash bag and dumping it in a wooded area in Caroline County, Virginia.
+KTLA’s sister station WRIC reports.

 Allen Beach told Nexstar’s WRIC he went dove hunting on Cedar Fork Road with a group of friends on Sunday, Jan.
 15.